DNS Server at home - How to host your own Public nameserver

 Step 1: Requirements for your home lab DNS server

-- Ask your internet provider if they are willing to register your DNS server as an authoritative server to the internet.
+6. Ask your internet provider if they are willing to register your DNS server as an authoritative server.

-- Remember to open some ports for DNS in your home lab firewall.
-Required port for DNS TCP/UDP.
+7. Remember to open some DNS ports in your home lab firewall.
+TCP/UDP is the required port for DNS.
 I recommend enabling ping replies.

 Step 2: Install and configure ISPconfig/Bind9